jflam/transmit-cell-metadata/transmit-cell-metadata.md

 ## Metadata Key Conflicts

-There is the possibility for conflicts across extensions that want to add their own cell metadata to notebook file.
+There is the potential for conflicts across extensions that want to add their own cell metadata to notebook file.
 We recommend that extensions namespace their metadata keys to minimize the possibility of conflicts between extensions.
 For example, in the `allthekernels` case it could look like: